microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_checkmarx_sca.html.markdown

 - [Azure DevOps Service REST API 7.0 - Service Endpoints](https://docs.microsoft.com/en-us/rest/api/azure/devops/serviceendpoint/endpoints?view=azure-devops-rest-7.0)

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts) for certain actions:

+* `create` - (Defaults to 2 minutes) Used when creating the Checkmarx SCA Service Endpoint.
+* `read` - (Defaults to 1 minute) Used when retrieving the Checkmarx SCA Service Endpoint.
+* `update` - (Defaults to 2 minutes) Used when updating the Checkmarx SCA Service Endpoint.
+* `delete` - (Defaults to 2 minutes) Used when deleting the Checkmarx SCA Service Endpoint.

 ## Import

-Azure DevOps Service Endpoint Check Marx SCA can be imported using **projectID/serviceEndpointID** or **projectName/serviceEndpointID**
+Azure DevOps Checkmarx SCA Service Endpoint can be imported using **projectID/serviceEndpointID** or **projectName/serviceEndpointID**

 ```sh
 terraform import azuredevops_serviceendpoint_checkmarx_sca.example 00000000-0000-0000-0000-000000000000/00000000-0000-0000-0000-000000000000